 Harvard Business Review echoes a similar concern, noting that menopause often intersects with a critical career stage.
 It usually occurs between ages 45 and 55 — which is also the age bracket during which women are most likely to move into top leadership positions.

-Our products have been called the "menopause night sweat cure" and we are so happy to be helping improve how women sleep!
+Our cooling products have been called the "menopause night sweat cure," and we are so happy to be helping improve how women sleep!
 Want to hear how other women are using our products to stay cool at night?

 Here are testimonials from women who have harnessed the temperature-controlling powers of sleepme cooling mattress pads:

-Was "desperately looking for something to help with premenopausal night sweats and would wake up in the middle of the night soaked and freezing.
+“(I was) desperately looking for something to help with perimenopausal night sweats and would wake up in the middle of the night soaked and freezing.
 I was drenched from head to toe and would have to lay down a towel to try and get back to sleep.
 The daily changing of sheets gets old fast.
 I wanted to avoid supplements, there are not many good reviews on them and didn't want to add another drug to my system.

 These are just some of the many women who have experienced menopausal relief using sleepme products.

 Another way to keep your body cooler at night is to have cooling sheets.
 These temperature-regulating sheets move moisture quickly away from the body, creating a cooler, more comfortable sleeping environment.